RPicster/Godot-SmartShape2D-Example/README.md

-# Example Project for SmartShape2D
+# Example Scene for SmartShape2D

 This is an example Scene made inside the [Godot Game Engine](https://godotengine.org/) using the [SmartShape2D](https://github.com/SirRamEsq/SmartShape2D/) plugin